helioadriano/Developer/README.md

 *Bar graph visualizing the count of  skills for the top 10 paying jobs for data analysts: Generated on excel and ChatGpt from the SQL query results

 ### 3. In-Demand Skills for Data Analysts
-This query helped indentify the skills most frequently requested in job postinngs, directing focus to areas with high demand.
+This query helped identify the skills most frequently requested in job postings, directing focus to areas with high demand.

 ```sql
 SELECT